Pattaya for Digital Nomads

 There are no stops.
 When you want to get off you ring one of the bells and the driver will pull over to the side of the road.
 Get out and walk to the passenger-side window.
 Baht buses cost 10 baht per journey, which you hand to the driver (or passenger if there is one) through the window.
 They have small amounts of change, but I'd recommend avoiding trying to pay with large bills.

 That's it really.
 Because of their price and regularity they're a really good way of getting around Pattaya, particularly when going to Jomtien.
-If you want to take a baht bus on a road there are multiple routes, you can ask the driver where he's going before getting, but I normally don't bother.
-For only 10 baht it's easier to just get on and if at any point he starts going somewhere you don't want to go, get off, pay, and take another baht bus that's going the right way.
+If you want to take a baht bus on a road there are multiple routes, you can ask the driver where he's going before getting on, but I normally don't bother.
+For only 10 baht it's easier to just get on and if at any point he starts deviating from where you want to go, get off, pay, and take another baht bus that's going the right way.

 Typical capacity for a baht bus is at least fourteen people, with five sitting on each bench, and four standing on the platform at the back.
 There are many overweight foreigners in Pattaya so that won't always be true.